awslabs/amazon-sagemaker-financial-product-recommender-with-graph-ml/README.md

 To go back to a particular cell, select the cell or use the up/down keys.

-To run the full notebook in one command, select the menu item Run -> Run All
+To run a full notebook in one command, select the menu item Run -> Run All

+To restart a notebook, select the menu item Kernel -> Restart Kernel

 ## References